pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 # Coupled solvers

 This documentation describes the different types of coupled solvers which are available.
-A coupled solver refers to a coupling algortihm used to couple two solvers, typically a flow and a structure solver.
+A coupled solver refers to a coupling algorithm used to couple two solvers, typically a flow and a structure solver.
 Some of these coupled solvers make use of one or more [models](models/models.md).
 An odd one out is `test_single_solver` which allows to test only one solver by coupling it to a dummy solver.
 All coupled solvers inherit from the class `CoupledSolverGaussSeidel`.

-In the parameter JSON file, the dictionary `coupled_solver` holds the `type` and the dictionary `settings`, but also the dictionary `predictor`, the dictionary `convergence_criterion` and the list `solver_wrappers` containing 2 dictionaries: one for each `solver_wrapper`.
+In the parameter JSON file, the dictionary `coupled_solver` holds the `type` and the dictionary `settings`, but also the dictionary `predictor`, the dictionary `convergence_criterion` and the list `solver_wrappers` containing 2 dictionaries: one for each solver wrapper.
-More information on these last three can be found in [predictors](../predictors/predictors.md), [convergence criteria](../convergence_criteria/convergence_criteria.md) and the [solver_wrappers](../solver_wrappers/solver_wrappers.md) documentation, respectively.
+More information on these last three can be found in the [predictors](../predictors/predictors.md), [convergence criteria](../convergence_criteria/convergence_criteria.md) and the [solver wrappers](../solver_wrappers/solver_wrappers.md) documentation, respectively.

-In the following subsections, basics scheme will be shown.
+In the following subsections, explanatory schematics will be shown.
 In those schematics, $\mathcal{F}$ is the first solver with input $x$ and output $\tilde{y}$ and $\mathcal{S}$ is the second solver with input $y$ and output $\tilde{x}$.
 Typically, these solvers are a flow and structure solver, respectively.
 Note that the column vectors such as $x$ and $y$ typically contain different components of the same variables or even different variables.